 - Sex hormone binding globulin: 20-30 in men and 60-70 in women (assuming you aren't on birth control or other oral estrogens).
 This gives you an estimation of tissue levels of thyroid hormone in the liver.

 (Make sure that you evaluate your levels with the “optimal range” and not just the “normal range” in mind - please see the link above for further details.)

 One of the most frustrating parts of diagnosing and managing Thyroid resistance with Leptin resistance is that your thyroid lab tests may always show up as "normal".

 In fact, your Doctor isn't likely to even order the tests that you need to diagnose the condition unless you ask for them.

 When reverse T3 levels increase in the blood, your body will naturally have higher levels of Free T3 as well.

 This can fool you into thinking that your thyroid function is "normal" or that your body is converting Free T4 into Free T3 - but that is NOT the case.

-Even Doctors who order the right tests can be fooled by those numbers, but the reality is that patients with these kind of numbers need more thyroid hormone (preferably T3) not LESS.
+Even Doctors who order the right tests can be fooled by those numbers, but the reality is that patients with this lab pattern need more thyroid hormone (preferably T3) not LESS.